joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-12-17-christmas-gift-game.md

 Likewise, if Player 1 did not submit the name they drew (probability $\frac23$), then the second player is drawing from three names submitted by Players 1, 3, and 4, which will have a $\frac29$ probability of being a "1"

-Putting it together, the chance that Player 1's draw draws a "1" given that Player 1 did not draw a "1" is
+Putting it together, the chance that the second person draws the first person's name (given that the first person did not draw their own name) is

 $$
    \begin{align}